13 Best Golf Courses in Las Vegas

 What Are the Best Times of The Year to Play Golf in Vegas?

-In terms of affordability, the best times to play golf in Vegas at the cheapest prices is between June and August.
-However, lower prices don’t equate to a good experience due to the high temperatures during this period.
+In terms of affordability, the cheapest times to play golf in Vegas are usually during the hotter summer months.
+However, lower prices don’t always equal a better experience because temperatures can be extreme during this period.

 What Are the Best Golf Courses Near Las Vegas?

 Located outside Las Vegas but just a short drive away are some of the most picturesque golf courses in the United States.
-The reasonably priced Wolf Creek Golf Club in Mesquite is known for its one-of-a-kind canvas while Cascata Golf Club in Boulder city is more expensive but provides the most stunning vistas at every turn.
+Wolf Creek Golf Club in Mesquite is known for one-of-a-kind scenery, while Cascata Golf Club in Boulder City is more expensive but provides stunning vistas at nearly every turn.

-Other worthy mentions include Boulder Creek Golf Club, Wildhorse Golf Club, Oasis, Rio Seiko, and Reflection Bay.
+Other worthy mentions include Boulder Creek Golf Club, Wildhorse Golf Club, Oasis Golf Club, Rio Secco, Reflection Bay, Bear’s Best, and TPC Las Vegas.